 The other language runs include a specially commissioned message written by a well-known person.
 The message will be inserted inside the Baton.
-The content of the message will be unknown until it is read at the end of the Ras in Llandeilo.
+The content of the message will be unknown until it is read at the end of the Ras.
 What will be in the message?

 We are currently looking for someone to to compose this years message, have ideas or what to nominate someone?
 Get in touch with us.